JosueVanegas/vet/README.md

 - [x] connect the public contact form to backend
 - [x] create the visit system and auth is requered
 - [x] finish services UI
-- [] create crud for the visit entity
+- [ ] create crud for the visit entity
+- [ ] solve problem with user endpoint